Aymkdn/html-to-pdfmake/README.md

 I've defined some default styles for the supported element.

-For example, using a <STRONG> will display the word in **bold**.
-Or, a link will appear in blue with an underline...
+For example, using a &lt;STRONG&gt; will display the word in **bold**.
+Or, a link will appear in blue with an underline, and so on...

 ### Customize style